Language Server Protocol: Technical overview

 When a user edits one or more source code files using a language server protocol-enabled tool, the tool acts as a client that consumes the language services provided by a language server.
 The tool may be a text editor or IDE and the language services could be refactoring, code completion, etc.

 The client informs the server about what the user is doing, e.g., opening a file or inserting a character at a specific text position.
 The client can also request the server to perform a language service, e.g. to format a specified range in the text document.
 The server answers a client's request with an appropriate response.
 For example, the formatting request is answered either by a response that transfers the formatted text to the client or by an error response containing details about the error.

 The Language Server Protocol defines the messages to be exchanged between client and language server.
 They are JSON-RPC preceded by headers similar to HTTP.
 Messages may originate from the server or client.

 The protocol does not make any provisions about how requests, responses and notifications are transferred between client and server.
 For example, client and server could be components within the same process exchanging JSON strings via method calls.
 They could also be different processes on the same or on different machines communicating via network sockets.

 Registry

-A global language service registry, hosted by the Eclipse Foundation, should make language servers publicly available.
-Additionally, there are lists of LSP-compatible implementations, maintained by the community-driven Langserver.org or Microsoft.
+There are lists of LSP-compatible implementations, maintained by the community-driven Langserver.org or Microsoft.